mohammed-amr/ucl-prism-cs-cluster/README.md

 ## Copying Job Data

 Storing data in your home directory is a nono.
 Accessing data in your home directory from a node is a bigger nono.
 You'll get mad emails asking why you did that.
 Instead, copy any data you need to the node where the processing happens.
-Here's a handy script:
+Here's a handy script that copies data from ```/home/YOUCLUSTERUSERNAME/datasets/testData.zip``` to the scratch space of the machine where your job will run:

 ```
 #!/bin/bash